jaety/jaesite/histowiki/README.md

 1. Postgis database
 2. Front End MVP
+3. Install set of people into PostGIS
-3. Clean up so it can all install from checkout
+4. Clean up so it can all install from checkout
-4. Tyler Review frontend?
+5. Tyler Review frontend?